Flatag/FIBlock/README.md

 # FIBlock
 Fault Injection Block for Simulink models
+Please refer to a comprehensive article regarding the FIBLock: https://flatag.tech/fiblock.html

 This block allows to conduct a fault injection experiment (refer to help if needed).
 Specify: